Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

 <span style="font-size: 22px; ">Update Account-LOAN</span> *API Explorer > Accounts > Account Service*

-- Added the "LoanAcctInfo/LoanBilling/ACHPayerId" field so that the billing method gets modified as per the request
+- We resolved an issue to correctly display the billing method value in the response<br>
+**Impacted Field:**
+  - LoanAcctInfo/LoanBilling/BillingMethod

 - Changed the following enum values for the "LoanAcctInfo/LoanBilling/BillingMethod" field from:
     - "Debit Demand Deposit" to "DirectDebitDDA"